-Protesters throw kegger outside McConnell's house
+Protesters clash outside of swing vote senator offices in anticipation of Kavanaugh vote

 Related Content

-- McConnell: Fall vote on Kennedy's replacement
+- Senate to vote on Kavanaugh's SCOTUS seat